ksumm/Gabbi-Dollhouse/README.md

 - As a user, I want this website to be responsive to my device.
 - As a user, I want to read the rules of the game.
 - As a user, I want to see my score.
-- As a user, I want to select hear the sound if I click on tiles.
+- As a user, I want to hear the sound if I click on tiles.
-- As a user, I want to select hear success sound if I found matching tiles.
+- As a user, I want to hear success sound if I found matching tiles.
 - As a user, I want to see the congratulations message when I win the game.
-- As a user, I would be extremly happy to hear the winner Gabby's song when I win the game 👯‍♀️ .
+- As a user, I would be extremely happy to hear the winner Gabby's song when I win the game 👯‍♀️ .
 - As a user, I want to pause the winner Gabby's song.

 ## Design

 ### Colour Scheme

-The colour scheme was choosen using the [Imagecolorpicker](https://imagecolorpicker.com)
+The colour scheme was chosen using the [Imagecolorpicker](https://imagecolorpicker.com)

 ![Color scheme](assets/docs/color-palette.png)